Xerbo/aptdec/README.md

 Currently there are 2 available enchancements:

- - `c` for contrast enhancements, on by default
+ - `c` for contrast equalise, on by default
  - `t` for crop telemetry, on by default, only has effects on raw images

 ## Example

 `aptdec -d images -i ab *.wav`

-This will process all `.wav` files in the current directory, generate contrast enhanced channel A and B images and put them in the `images` directory.
+This will process all `.wav` files in the current directory, generate equalised channel A and B images and put them in the `images` directory.

 ## Further reading